GENERAL ELECTION (MIDTERM)

 Contact your state representatives and ask them to allow voters to pre-register to vote after they turn sixteen (16).

-Voters who move to a new address within the same county but with a different polling place can vote at the polling place associated with their old address after filling out a new voter registration application form and presenting your voter identification card.
+Voters can vote a Provisional Ballot at the polling place associated with their new address after filling out a new voter registration card and presenting their voter identification card.

 Click HERE to find your polling place.